 Important Figures in Early CNC History

-The earliest history of CNC can be traced back to the aviation industry when, in 1949, Air Force researcher John T. Parsons developed a new manufacturing process at the Massachusetts Institute of Technology.
-His goals were twofold: one, develop a way to produce helicopter blades out of steel; two, figure out how to harden the wings of airplanes – all with a single automated system, if possible.
+The earliest history of CNC can be traced back to the aviation industry, when, in 1949, Air Force researcher John T. Parsons developed a new manufacturing process at the Massachusetts Institute of Technology.
+His goals were twofold: one, develop a way to produce helicopter blades out of steel, and two, figure out how to harden the wings of airplanes—all with a single automated system, if possible.

 To achieve this, he connected the controls of a Swiss jig boring machine to a punch card system so its motors would correspond to the movements of preset holes punched into paper cards.
 The automated system worked so well that in 1968 Parsons received the first Joseph Marie Jacquard Memorial Award from the Numerical Control Society for his contributions.

-In 1951, another brilliant engineering mind named Richard Kegg applied the same design to woodwork and created a famous milling machine called the Cincinnati Hydro-Tel, confirming that Parsons’s punch card system could be applied on different materials across numerous industries, further sparking corporate and government interest.
+In 1951, another brilliant engineering mind named Richard Kegg applied the same design to woodwork and created a famous milling machine called the Cincinnati Hydro-Tel.
+This confirmed that Parsons’s punch card system could be applied to different materials across numerous industries, further sparking corporate and government interest.

 However, these early machines were precursors to CNC.
 Neither Parsons nor Kegg had created true CNC equipment because nothing was digital – modern computers were not yet invented – and so these machines were considered numeric control (NC) as opposed to CNC, which did not come until decades later.

-Years later, a computer scientist named Patrick Hanratty made CNC history with his 1957 programming language called the Program for Numerical Tooling (PRONTO), which is still used today by machines to verify bank checks.
-Computers as we know them were still not involved in the design and fabrication process at this point, though that would change soon enough.
+Years later, a computer scientist named Patrick Hanratty made CNC history with his 1957 programming language, the Program for Numerical Tooling (PRONTO), which is still used today by machines to verify bank checks.
+At this point, computers as we know them were still not involved in the design and fabrication process, though that would change soon enough.

 CNC Files: CAD vs. CAM Extensions